UncertainLab/Enlsip.jl/docs/src/tutorial.md

 The `CnlsModel` constructor requires the evaluation functions of residuals, constraints, their associated jacobian matrices and dimensions of the problem.

-Although the package enables one to create linear unconstrained least squares, it is recommended to use it to solve nonlinear least squares with general constraints.
+Although the package enables one to create linear unconstrained least squares, it is recommended to use it on problems with nonlinear residuals and general constraints.

 The three following positional arguments are mandatory to create a model: